bcoe/node-sexy-args/README.markdown

 * Arrays default to [].
 * Objects default to {}.
 * functions default to function() {}.
-* Extend is used, by default when assigning default values for an object.
+* Extend is used by default when assigning default values for an object.

 Here's what those prior examples would look like if they were using sexy-args: